hhvm/xhp-lib/README.md

 }
 ```

 For the full list of constraints you can formulate, see the list of [ChildValidation functions](https://github.com/hhvm/xhp-lib/blob/main/src/ChildValidation/functions.hack).
 The example above composes the following rules.
 The top-level rule `any_number_of()` declares that there may be zero or more children, which all match the inner constraint.
-The inner constraint says that a child is valid when matches `any_of` the following contraints: It is an object of type `thing` or flat text (pcdata).
+The inner constraint says that a child is valid when matches `any_of` the following constraints: It is an object of type `thing` or flat text (pcdata).

 ## Element Categories